Zelle vs. Venmo

 As is my wont, a bit of history first.

 Safer because you didn't have to share any sensitive financial info with the other party.
-And, later on, with a buyer and seller protection program.
+And, later on, with a buyer and seller protection programs.
 As you probably know, your checking account number, a pretty darned sensitive bit of information, is printed on every check you write.
-Up till then, you probably only wrote checks to pay monthly bills (wow, remember that?), maybe at a store before credit/debit cards completely took over, and maybe to a friend to settle a debt.
+Up till then you probably only wrote checks to pay monthly bills (wow, remember that?) and maybe at a store before credit/debit cards completely took over.

-But as transactions started gearing up online and we were dealing with people we didn't know and likely quite far away, that became cause for concern.
-With PayPal, you needn't give anyone else your bank account info. eBayers loved it so much that eBay bought PayPal in 2002 for 1.5 billion. eBay later sold PayPal but that's not important here.
+But trust became a cause for concern as buying and selling online with people we didn't know and likely quite far away increased.
+With PayPal, you needn't give anyone else your bank account info. eBayers loved it so much that eBay bought PayPal in 2002 for $1.5bn. eBay later sold PayPal but that's not important here.

-PayPal worked well enough but its trajectory since being bought by eBay was more toward a buyer-seller relationship -- buying stuff on eBay and eventually from other retailers as well.
-Today, PayPal is a payment option on many retailer websites spanning small to huge.
+PayPal's trajectory since being bought by eBay was more toward a buyer-seller relationship; buying stuff on eBay and eventually from other retailers as well.
+Today, PayPal is a payment option on many retailer websites small to large.
+But because of the emphasis on the buyer-seller model, PayPal never really become all that popular in the casual payment segment.

-But PayPal also wanted to become the lingua franca of the untapped casual payment segment so it created Venmo.
+PayPal wanted to fix that.
+It wanted to become the lingua franca of the casual payment segment so it bought Venmo in 2013.
 That's right.
-Venmo is owned by PayPal.
-And boy did it take off.
+Venmo is (now) owned by PayPal.
+A lot of people, mainly eBay sellers with a long history with PayPal, don't much care for them.

 Modern Times

-Meanwhile, the US banking segment wasn't too thrilled that PayPal/Venmo was eating their lunch -- moving all that money around.
-But there was no alternative.
-Wiring money is expensive, tedious, slow, and requires knowing the recipient's account info.
+Meanwhile, the US banking industry wasn't too thrilled that Venmo was eating their lunch.
+But the banks offered no practical alternative for casual payments.
+"Wiring" money is expensive, tedious, slow, and requires knowing the recipient's account info.
 Using a credit/debit card required the recipient to have a "merchant account" established to accept those card payments.
-Regular people don't usually have merchant accounts.
+Regular people don't usually have merchant accounts so that doesn't work.
+There's also fees charged to the merchant that can be upward 3.5% to accept credit cards.
+Ouch.

-Venmo solved all that.
+Venmo removed all that friction, making it free and easy to send and receive money, albeit with the privacy problems I discussed above.
 So the banking industry got cracking on their own solution and came up with Zelle.
-Today, Zelle moves more money than Venmo but lots of people still aren't aware of it.
+Today, Zelle, owned by a consortium of banks, moves more money than Venmo but lots of people still aren't aware of it.
 Or if they are, they may not understand some important differences, which I'm going to go into next.

 Key Differences